simonwm/tacco_examples/README.md

 # How to use the examples

-To view the examples with their results, open the notebooks.
+To view the examples with their results, open the executed notebooks in the `notebooks` directory of the `main` branch or in the examples section of the [TACCO documentation](https://simonwm.github.io/tacco/examples.html).

-To execute them locally, clone the repository, and run the workflow with `snakemake`.
+To execute the examples locally, clone the repository, and run the workflow with `snakemake`.
+The `main` branch contains also the executed notebooks, i.e. it is quite big, while the `devel` branch contains only the code itself to regenerate the notebooks.
+To clone only the devel branch use `git clone --single-branch --branch devel git@github.com:simonwm/tacco_examples.git`.

 ## Setup snakemake